RosarioB/kafka-clients/README.md

 It contains a basic producer with Avro schema which receives IOT data from [this api](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/) with a MqttClient and writes the data to the topic `vehicle-positions-avro`.

-After importing the project on Intellij you need to run the avro plugin avro:schema to create the necessary classes from the Avro schema files inside the folder avro.
+After importing the project in Intellij you need to run the avro plugin avro:schema to create the necessary classes from the Avro schema files inside the folder avro.

 To try the producer we have two possibilities: